-2.2.4.2.1 To improve local air quality and reduce greenhouse gas emissions.
+2.5.2 To improve local air quality and reduce greenhouse gas emissions.

-2.2.4.2.2 To promote sustainable development and land use patterns which address public health, transportation systems, energy conservation and environmental concerns.
+2.5.3 To promote sustainable development and land use patterns which address public health, transportation systems, energy conservation and environmental concerns.

-2.2.4.3.1 In consultation with the area municipalities, develop strategies and tools to assess the air quality implications of development development that support the reduction in emissions from municipal, transportation, commercial, industrial and residential sources that can minimize adverse human health effects.
+2.5.4 In consultation with the area municipalities, develop_tools to assess the air quality implications of development that minimize adverse human health effects.
+In consultation with the local municipalities, develop strategies and tools to assess the air quality implications of development that support the reduction in emissions from municipal, transportation, commercial, industrial and residential sources that can minimize adverse human health effects.
 These tools would be applied to but not limited to development applications and projects that may be insignificant by themselves, but cumulatively are significant.

-2.2.4.3.2 Develop a multi-stakeholder air quality management plan to provide more detail on policies and strategies for reducing air pollution.
+2.5.5 Develop a multi-stakeholder air quality management plan to provide more detail on policies and strategies for reducing air pollution.

-Raise awareness of local air quality issues and climate change through partnerships with all levels of government, the private sector and public organizations.
+2.5.6 Raise awareness of local air quality issues and climate change through partnerships with all levels of government, the private sector and public organizations.

-2.2.4.3.4 In consultation with area municipalities and other levels of government, develop outreach programs to promote air quality and to encourage behaviour change in order to reduce air pollution.
+2.5.7 In consultation with area-local municipalities and other levels of government, develop outreach programs to promote air quality and to encourage behaviour change in order to reduce air pollution.

-2.2.4.3.5 Proactively engage all levels of government, the private sector and public organizations to promote more health protective emissions standards for vehicles, industries and energy producing facilities.
+2.5.8 Proactively engage all levels of government, the private sector and public organizations to promote more health protective emissions standards for vehicles, industries and energy producing facilities.

-2.2.4.3.6 Establish corporate targets for greenhouse gas emissions and air pollution reductions to improve local air quality and address climate change.
+2.5.9 Establish corporate targets for greenhouse gas emissions and air pollution reductions to improve local air quality and address climate change.

-2.2.4.3.7 Support the development of area municipal official plan policies including, but not limited to, setbacks for residential development developments, transportation corridors and the separation of sensitive land uses from both planned and existing sources of harmful emissions.
+Support the development of area-local municipal official plan policies including, but not limited to, setbacks for residential development, transportation corridors and the separation of sensitive land uses from both planned and existing sources of harmful emissions.

-2.2.4.3.8 Monitor and model air quality to accurately establish local air emissions in Peel and report on the findings from the monitoring and modelling.
+2.5.11 Monitor and m Model air quality to accurately establish local air emissions in Peel and report on the findings from the monitoring and modelling.

-2.2.5 Water Resource System
+2.6 Water Resource System

-Water resources in Peel are comprised of complex interrelated systems, features and areas such as aquifers, groundwater recharge and discharge areas, seepage areas and springs, rivers, streams, ponds, wetlands, lakes, and stormwater.
-These systems depend on the hydrological cycle of precipitation, groundwater infiltration, evapotranspiration and surface runoff.
-Groundwater and surface water are important regional resources.
+Water resources in Peel are comprised of complex interrelated systems, features and areas such as aquifers, ground water recharge and discharge areas, seepage areas and springs, rivers, streams, ponds, wetlands, lakes, and stormwater.
+These systems depend on the hydrological cycle of precipitation, ground water infiltration, evapotranspiration and surface runoff.
+Ground water and surface water are important regional resources.
 Not only do these resources supply drinking water, they also play a vital role in maintaining ecological integrity of ecosystems.

-The Credit River, Humber River, Etobicoke Creek, Mimico Creek and their tributaries form the major watersheds in Peel, although portions of other larger watersheds and many smaller watersheds also lie within Peel (see Figure 3 in the Appendix).
+The Credit River, Humber River, Etobicoke Creek, Mimico Creek and their tributaries form the major watersheds in Peel, although portions of other larger watersheds and many smaller watersheds also lie within Peel (see Figure 3).

-Groundwater plays an important role in the hydrological cycle of the water resource system in Peel.
-The identification, maintenance and protection of groundwater recharge and discharge features and functions such as woodlands, topographic depressions, wetlands, ponds, lakes, rivers and streams are important to sustaining groundwater quality and quantity.
+Ground water plays an important role in the hydrological cycle of the Water Resource System in Peel.
+The identification, maintenance and protection of ground water recharge and discharge features and functions such as woodlands, topographic depressions, wetlands, ponds, lakes, rivers and streams are important to sustaining ground water quality and quantity.
 These features are adversely affected by climate change and are also essential for adaptation and mitigation of climate change impacts.

-The ground water features and areas, surface water features and areas, and their associated hydrologic functions make up Peel's water resource system.
-The sustained social, economic and environmental well-being of the region is dependent on the proper protection, management and conservation of Peel's water resource system and related natural heritage systems.
+The ground water features and areas, surface water features and areas, and their associated hydrologic functions make up Peel's Water Resource System.
+The sustained social, economic and environmental well-being of the Region is dependent on the proper protection, management and conservation of Peel's Water Resource System and related Greenlands System.